fooplugins/foogallery/README.txt

 * Fix : fixed bug when setting a caption description length and descriptions not being shown if below that length
 * Fix : fixed WP/LR datasource modal content
 * Fix : fixed YouTube video search and playlist import.
 A Youtube API Key is now required.
+* Fix : fixed a bug with Grid PRO gallery maximised lightbox not being fixed
 [//]: # fs_premium_only_end

 = 1.10.4 =